 Is there a difference between scientists and researchers?
 Is one an occupation and the other a mission or lifestyle?
 Does it really matter in the end?

-In a way I understand research is that it is more of an occupation and definitely much more similar to “a job” than that of a scientist but, to come back to basic science, the people doing it have to be scientists.
-Perhaps the best description of a scientist is a person who still maintains the ability to connect facts, in the way only kids can, while playing with sophisticated instruments.
+While research is more likely to be defined as an occupation, with clearly defined focus and goals, the people doing it still have to be scientists in their core.
+And perhaps the best description of a scientist is a person who still maintains the ability to connect facts, in the way only kids can, while playing with sophisticated instruments.

-By Matjaž Hren, PhD, COO and Head Research and Development, BioSistemika LLC
+By Matjaz Hren, PhD, COO and Head of Research and Development, SciNote LLC